anilmujagic/DeploymentCockpit/README.md

 **Scripts** are small, focused scripts intended to be reusable across the projects, but can also be project-specific.
 They can be written in Batch or PowerShell and can have multiple parameters defined.
 Values for defined script parameters are supplied by variables during deployment job execution.

 **Variables** are used to provide values for script parameters during deployment execution.
-Variables can be defined on seven levels:
+Variables can be defined on eight levels:
 - global
 - project
 - target group
 - environment
 - target group / environment combination
+- project target (one of the machines belonging to target group / environment combination)
 - deployment plan
 - deployment plan step